dart-lang/site-www/src/_guides/language/effective-dart/design.md

 {% include linter-rule-mention.md rule="prefer_final_fields" %}

-State that is not *mutable*&mdash;that does not change over time&mdash;is easier for programmers to reason about.
+State that is not *mutable*—that does not change over time—is easier for programmers to reason about.
 Classes and libraries that minimize the amount of mutable state they work with tend to be easier to maintain.
 Of course, it is often useful to have mutable data.
 But, if you don't need it,